 Do you floss daily?
 You should.
 Yeah, it may sound like I’m echoing your dentist, but I’m actually talking about myofascial flossing!
-Learn how to keep yourself in tip-top shape with these pro tips for banded flossing.
+If you’re already a fitness professional or looking to become a personal trainer, you would do well to master these pro tips for banded flossing.

 “Floss” for your muscles, not your teeth, is a gym-bag essential and if you don’t already have a band, you should get one.
 Or two.
 Here’s the skinny: